Planar Bilipschitz Extension from Separated Nets: Introduction.

 \section{Introduction.}

 A classical theorem of Kirszbraun~\cite{Kirszbraun} says that any $L$-Lipschitz mapping defined on $A\subseteq\R^m$ with values in $\R^n$ can be extended to an $L$-Lipschitz mapping $\R^m\to\R^n$.
-This is one of the fundamental results of Lipschitz analysis with wide range of applications.
+This is one of the fundamental results of Lipschitz analysis with a wide range of applications.

 While there is no obstruction for the extendability of Lipschitz mappings in the realm of euclidean spaces, the story is very different in the case of bilipschitz mappings.
 Every bilipschitz $f\colon A\subset\R^d\to\R^d$ is an embedding of $A$ into $\R^d$ and any bilipschitz mapping $\R^d\to\R^d$ is a homeomorphism.
-Thus, if $f$ does not preserve some topological invariant of the pair $(A,\R^d)$, then there is no hope to extend $f$ to a homeomorphism $\R^d\to\R^d$, let alone to a bilipschitz one.
+Thus, if $f$ does not preserve some topological invariant of the pair $(\R^d, A)$, then there is no hope to extend $f$ to a homeomorphism $\R^d\to\R^d$, let alone to a bilipschitz one.
 As an illustrative example, let $A$ be a unit circle in the plane together with its centre and consider $f$ that is equal to the identity on the circle, but maps its centre to a point outside the circle.
-Then there is no homeomorphic extension of $f$ to the whole plane, since every homeomorphism of the plane maps the interior of the circle onto the interior of the image of the circle.
-In a sense, a more fundamental example comes from the bilipschitz version of the so-called \emph{wild spheres} in $\R^3$ \cite[Thm.~3.7]{Martin_wild_ball}, \cite[Thm.~7.2.1]{Gehring--Martin--Palka}.
+Then there is no homeomorphic extension of $f$ to the whole plane, since every homeomorphism of the plane maps the inside of the circle onto the inside of the image of the circle.

-On the other hand, even if there is a homeomorphic extension of $f\colon A\to\R^d$ to $\R^d\to\R^d$, there might still not be a bilipschitz one; for an example, see \cite{Vaisala_bilip_and_QS}.
+To add to the subtlety of the picture, even if there is a homeomorphic extension to $\R^{d}$ of a bilipschitz $f\colon A\to\R^d$, there still might not be a bilipschitz one; for an example, see \cite{Vaisala_bilip_and_QS}.

 Another difference to the Lipschitz case stems from the fact that even if we \emph{know} that for $A\subseteq\R^d$ every bilipschitz $f\colon A\to\R^d$ can be extended to a bilipschitz mapping $\R^d\to\R^d$, it might not be possible for an extension to have the same bilipschitz constant as $f$; see, e.g., \cite[Ex.~5.2]{Kovalev_bilip_ext_from_line}.
+Controlling the bilipschitz constant of extensions (when they exist) therefore emerges as an additional facet to extension problems; see for example~\cite{DP_bilip_square,Kovalev_bilip_ext_from_line,Kovalev_optimal_bilip}.